Which Bankruptcy Eliminates All Debts?

 Chapter 7 bankruptcy isn’t a get-out-of-debt-jail-free card for everyone.
 You must qualify.

 You must show a genuine inability to pay off your debts to qualify for Chapter 7.
 This means you must earn less than the median income for a family of your size in your state, or pass a “means test” if you don’t.
-The test basically measures your average monthly income over the last five years against your reasonable living expenses.
+The test basically measures your projected average monthly income over the next five years against your reasonable living expenses and debts to secured creditors.
 If you have substantial excess income after paying your base expenses, the court takes the position that you should give that money to your creditors.

 You must also complete a financial management course and file a certificate that you’ve done so before the court will approve your discharge.
 Certain exceptions to this rule exist, however.
 You might be excused if the trustee agrees there are no such courses available within a reasonable distance of your area, if you’re disabled, or if you’re a service member on active duty in a combat zone.